projectsesame/sesame/site/content/docs/v1.18.2/config/access-logging.md

 ```yaml
 accesslog-format-string: "[%START_TIME%] \"%REQ(:METHOD)% %REQ(X-ENVOY-ORIGINAL-PATH?:PATH)% %PROTOCOL%\" %RESPONSE_CODE% %RESPONSE_FLAGS% %BYTES_RECEIVED% %BYTES_SENT% %DURATION% %RESP(X-ENVOY-UPSTREAM-SERVICE-TIME)% \"%REQ(X-FORWARDED-FOR)%\" \"%REQ(USER-AGENT)%\" \"%REQ(X-REQUEST-ID)%\" \"%REQ(:AUTHORITY)%\" \"%UPSTREAM_HOST%\"\n"
 ```
-After restarting Contour and successful validation of the configuration, the new format will take effect in a short while.
+After restarting Sesame and successful validation of the configuration, the new format will take effect in a short while.

 Refer to [Envoy access logging documentation][7] for the description of the command operators, and note that the format string needs to end in a linefeed `\n`.

 ### Structured JSON Logging

-Contour allows you to choose from a set of JSON fields that will be expanded into Envoy templates and sent to Envoy.
+Sesame allows you to choose from a set of JSON fields that will be expanded into Envoy templates and sent to Envoy.
 There is a default set of fields if you enable JSON logging, and you may customize which fields you log.

 The list of available fields are discoverable in the following objects: